“We Make Too Much to Be Going Broke.”

-Steve said, “We paid off nearly 7,000 of debt in three months.
-We officially broke the paycheck-to-paycheck cycle (aging our money 30 days within four months).
+Steve said, “We paid off nearly $7,000 of debt in three months.
+We officially broke the paycheck-to-paycheck cycle.
 Plus, we amassed $17,000 within a year.”

 And it all happened in the nick of time.
 See, Steve is facing another job loss.

 This time, though, their family of five is able to live “very well” just on Steve’s unemployment check while he looks for the right job.
 He said, “If I hadn’t had YNAB for the past 12 months, we would have been in financial ruin, instead of giving our dollars new jobs to keep things going while I look for a new job.
 I’m SO grateful for this tool.”